Tenrec

-A tenrec (/ˈtɛnɹɛk/) is any species of mammal within the afrotherian family Tenrecidae, which is endemic to Madagascar.
-Tenrecs are wildly diverse; as a result of convergent evolution some resemble hedgehogs, shrews, opossums, rats, and mice.
+A tenrec (/ˈtɛnɹɛk/) is a mammal belonging to any species within the afrotherian family Tenrecidae, which is endemic to Madagascar.
+Tenrecs are a very diverse group, as a result of adaptive radiation, and exhibit convergent evolution, some resemble hedgehogs, shrews, opossums, rats, and mice.
 They occupy aquatic, arboreal, terrestrial, and fossorial environments.
-Some of these species including the greater hedgehog tenrec, can be found in the Madagascar dry deciduous forests.
-However the speciation rate in this group has been higher in humid forests.
+Some of these species, including the greater hedgehog tenrec, can be found in the Madagascar dry deciduous forests.
+However, the speciation rate in this group has been higher in humid forests.

-All tenrecs are believed to descend from a common ancestor that lived 29–37 million years (Ma) ago after rafting over from Africa.
-The split from their closest relatives, African otter shrews, is estimated to have occurred about 47–53 Ma ago.
+All tenrecs are believed to descend from a common ancestor that lived 29–37 million years ago after rafting over from Africa.
+The split from their closest relatives, African otter shrews, is estimated to have occurred about 47–53 million years ago.

 Etymology

-The word tenrec is borrowed via French, from the Malagasy word tandraka (variant of trandraka), which refers to the tailless tenrec (Tenrec ecaudatus); it has been speculated that the Malagasy word is related to landak.
+The word "tenrec" is borrowed, via French, from the Malagasy word tandraka (variant of trandraka), which refers to the tailless tenrec (Tenrec ecaudatus); the Malagasy word may be related to landak.

 Evolution

 Tenrecs are believed to have evolved from a single species that colonized Madagascar between 42 and 25 million years ago.
-The question of how this family reached Madagascar is still unclear, but the leading hypothesis suggests a small number of individuals may have found themselves on floating vegetation and crossed the Mozambique Channel, which separates Madagascar from southeastern Africa.
+The question of how this family reached Madagascar is still unresolved, but the leading hypothesis suggests a small number of individuals may have found themselves on floating vegetation and crossed the Mozambique Channel, which separates Madagascar from southeastern Africa.
 The Tenrecidae family is one of only four extant terrestrial mammal lineages to have colonized and diversified on Madagascar.

 Once established on Madagascar, tenrecs diversified to occupy various niches on the island.
 Many evolved resemblances to familiar but unrelated mammals that are not found on Madagascar.
-For instance the two species of hedgehog tenrec possess coats of hardened spines and the ability to roll into a ball when threatened; characteristics similar to those of true hedgehogs.
-This example along with others, demonstrates convergent evolution; it has provided evolutionary biologists with opportunities to study adaptation over evolutionary timescales.
+For instance, the two species of hedgehog tenrec possess coats of hardened spines and the ability to roll into a ball when threatened, characteristics similar to those of true hedgehogs.
+This example, along with others, demonstrates convergent evolution; it has provided evolutionary biologists with opportunities to study adaptation over evolutionary timescales.

 Characteristics

 Tenrecs are small mammals of variable body form.
 The smallest species are the size of shrews, with a body length of around 4.5 cm, and weighing just 5 g, while the largest, the common or tailless tenrec, is 25 to 39 cm in length, and can weigh over 1 kg.
 Although they may resemble shrews, hedgehogs, or opossums, they are not closely related to any of these groups, their closest relatives being the otter shrews, and after that other African insectivorous mammals including golden moles and elephant shrews.
-The common ancestry of these animals which is in the group Afrotheria, was not recognized until the late 1990s.
+The common ancestry of these animals, which are classified together in the clade Afrotheria, was not recognized until the late 1990s.
 Continuing work on the molecular and morphological diversity of afrotherian mammals has provided ever increasing support for their common ancestry.

+Tenrecs are among the few terrestrial mammals that echolocate.